zammad/zammad-org/src/sr/documentation/use/advanced-features.md

 - **Parent/Child**: for related tickets where one is the main issue and the other is a subtask.
 This link type is used by default if a tickets gets split or merged.

+## Account Time

+**Зашто?**

+With Zammad's integrated time accounting, you can help to keep track of how much time you spent on tickets.
+Based on the accounted times in the ticket, it is automatically assigned to customers and organizations.
+This might be used in your company for billing or to keep track of support budgets.

+**Како?**

+After updating a ticket, a time accounting dialog will appear.
+Enter how much time you spent on the ticket.

+![Screenshot shows the time accounting dialog](/screenshots/cypress/usage-advanced-features.cy.js/time-accounting-dialog.png)

+The feature is **optional**.
+If you don't see it whenever you update a ticket, your administrator hasn't enabled it yet or the rule for tickets to be taken into consideration doesn't match.

+The accounted time is always recorded and stored without a unit.
+However, your administrator may decide to show an optional label next to the field to hint you and your colleagues in which unit the time is expected (see screenshot).

+Activity types can be used to distinguish between different activities and for grouping the accounted times.
+If this optional feature is active, it shows a list of activities from which you can select in the time accounting dialog.

+If a ticket already has accounted time(s), you can see it in the ticket sidebar on the right side in the ticket detail view at the bottom.
+You can find the calculated sums of each activity type (if configured) as well as the total sum of accounted times for all activity types.

+![Screenshot shows the time accounting overview](/screenshots/cypress/usage-advanced-features.cy.js/time-accounting-overview.png)